SKIP_TO_MAIN_CONTENT

 # ...

-1. Automatically saving checkpoints to Hugging Face Hub during training
+1. Save checkpoints to Hugging Face Hub during training

-2. Detecting spot instance interruptions using a custom GitHub Action
+2. Detect spot interruptions with a custom GitHub Action

-3. Restarting the workflow with an incremented attempt number
+3. Restart the workflow with an incremented attempt number

-1. The workflow starts a training job with a specified attempt number (default: 1)
+1. The workflow starts a training job with a given attempt number (default: 1)

-3. If the job completes successfully, the workflow ends
+3. If the job completes, the workflow ends

-4. If the job fails due to a spot instance interruption:
+4. If the job fails on a spot interruption:

 • The workflow calculates the next attempt number